imirzadeh/epsl-website/content/authors/abdullah-mamun/_index.md

 - PhD Students
 ---
 ## About Me
 I am a Ph.D. student at Arizona State University.
 I work as a Graduate Research Associate at Embedded Machine Intelligence Lab (EMIL) under the supervision of Dr. Hassan Ghasemzadeh.

-I worked as a Software Developer at HLC Technologies Ltd and as a Lecturer at United International University in Dhaka, Bangladesh.
-Originally, I started my Ph.D. at Washington State University and later decided to transfer to Arizona State University after one year.
-Currently my work includes building and optimizing deep learning models for time-series data.

 Visit my website <a href="https://abdullah-mamun.com">here</a>.

+Currently, my work includes building and optimizing deep learning models for time-series data.
+My works have been published in EMBC'22, BSN'22, and BSN'23 conferences and I have multiple journal and confernce submissions under review.
+I also actively peer-review conference and journal submissions.

+I am conducting a user study at ASU where we collect activity and stress data for machine learning algorithm design.
+If you are willing to participate, visit: <a href="https://ghasemzadeh.com/cps">https://ghasemzadeh.com/cps</a>.